 If you already use a product or service and can stand behind it—and it fits your niche audience, try placing a few non-intrusive affiliate links in your blog post.
-Back to the tip on authenticity, be sure to identify your affiliate partners and the fact that you are making a few bucks from each sale.
+Back to the tip on authenticity, be sure to let your readers know that you are making a few bucks from each sale.
 And be careful with the placement of affiliate ads, so they don’t overpower your site and turn it into one gigantic billboard.
-In fact, you can listen to our podcasts here and find several shows with tips on affiliate marketing.
+For example, if you look in our sidebars you will find the affiliate banners as well as additional content that is helpful.

 So in the end, use common sense, do a lot of testing and you will discover your own site’s sweet spot for selling.